Welcomes you to the most beautiful state in

 Are you longing to hear your all time favorite big band music?

 All you have to do is click on the link and enjoy.

 You can listen to the original recordings of Glenn Miller, Count Basie, Benny Goodman, and

 My good friend, George Spink, is your host.

-From the rolling Blue Grass with its unmatchable horse farms
+From the rolling Blue Grass with its unmatchable horse

-the south.
+Mountains to the south.
 No matter where you are, you are surrounded by sheer beauty.

 Kentucky ranks second in the nation with the most water